ParsePlatform/docs/_includes/parse-server/push-notifications.md

 # Push Notifications

-Parse Server provides basic push notification functionality for iOS, macOS, tvOS, watchOS, and Android.
+Parse Server provides basic push notification functionality for iOS, macOS, tvOS, watchOS<sup>*</sup>, and Android.
 With this feature, you can:

 * Target installations by platform
 * Target installations by a `ParseQuery`